We Need Talent to Make Region Competitive

 - In Missouri 3 out of 4 fastest growing occupations will be in STEM careers.

-STEMpact’s approach combines the resources and human capital of its member to transform the STEM education ecosystem to prepare tomorrow’s professionals and ensure the vitality of our region’s economy.
+STEMpact’s approach combines the resources and human capital of its member to transform the STEM education ecosystem, preparing tomorrow’s professionals and ensuring the vitality of our region’s economy.

 - Students with real world STEM applications

 - High quality instructional strategies and best practices that engage all learners

 - Student interests and capabilities to self-identify as a STEM capable learner